CSE232-MSU/CSE232/labs/lab00.md

 "My name is Josh Nahum.
 I read the syllabus and I understand the consequences of academic dishonesty."
 ```

 The file needs to have the exact message above, but the name `Josh Nahum` should be changed to have *your* name instead (using only alphabetical characters and spaces).
-By submitting this assignment, you are confirming that you read the [syllabus](../SYLLABUS.md) and understand the consequences of academic dishonesty.
+By submitting this assignment, you are confirming that you read the [syllabus](../syllabus.html) and understand the consequences of academic dishonesty.

 Submit the assignment -- you should pass all of the tests.
 Congratulations!

-⭐ Demonstrate to your TA that you are passing all of the tests.

 ## Collaboration on Labs